Mission and Strategy

 By doing so, CFIA aims to focus its academic research agenda and to enlarge its outreach to both academic and non-academic stakeholders.

-CFIA is expanding its international visibility and broadening its geographical scope by setting up locally embedded hubs in:
+CFIA is expanding its international visibility and broadening its geographical scope by setting up locally embedded hubs, clusters and networks in:

 - Nairobi, Kenya